softlayer/githubio_source/content/article/Networking.md

 ---
 title: "Classic Infrastructure Networking"
-description: "An overview of how networking is connected "
+description: "An overview of how networking is connected on Classic Infrastructure, and the APIs used to control it. "
-date: "2011-06-20"
+date: "2020-05-29"
 tags:
     - "article"
     - "sldn"
-    - "permissions"
+    - "network"
 ---